hxtree/galaxyops/libraries/pseudo-random/README.md

 randomize elements in a sequence, suitable for scenarios like ticket numbers or any situation where order randomness is desired.

-**GaussianRandom**: Generate numbers with a Gaussian (normal) distribution, useful for applications involving statistical simulations or scenarios where a natural distribution is required.

 ## Installation

 Install the library using npm: